danterazo/abusive-language-detection/README.md

 ### `read_data()`
 Reads given DataFrame line-by-line.
 Some comments have tabs or commas, and that can cause issues depending on the file delimiter.
-Removes entries with missing values (there's only 1 in `train.target+comments.tsv` without a score)
+Removes entries with missing values (there's only 1 in `train.target+comments.TSV` without a score)
 - Params
     - `dataset` (*str*): filename of dataset to import
     - `verbose` (*verbose*): toggles print statements; default **TRUE**